 She holds a BFA summa cum laude in dance performance from The Ohio State University, and an MA in Tanzwissenschaft from the Hochschule für Musik und Tanz Köln.

-This season she will be directing Handel's Serse and reviving Telemann's Pimpinone for Haymarket Opera Company, directing Monteverdi's Orfeo at Wheaton College, and reviving her original ballet masque An American at Versailles for Alchymy Viols at the Madison Early Music Festival.
+This season she will be directing Handel's Serse and reviving Telemann's Pimpinone for Haymarket Opera Company, directing Monteverdi's Orfeo at Wheaton College, directing Handel’s Alcina for Chicago Vocal Arts Consortium, choreographing Fairy Queen for the Haymarket Summer Opera Course, and reviving her original ballet masque An American at Versailles for Alchymy Viols at the Madison Early Music Festival.
 She is also performing the Passacaglia of Venus & Adonis at the first Bay Area Early Dance Festival.